ubccr/xdmod-ondemand/docs/upgrade.md

 In previous versions, during ingestion of the Open OnDemand web server logs, the Referer header of each line was used to determine which application was being requested for that line.
-For example, in the following line from a web server log file:
+For example, take the following line from a web server log file:

 ```